 Background: The ubiquitin-proteasome pathway is crucial for all cellular processes and is,

-Results: Since cancer cells have higher proliferation rates and are more prone to the translational errors, they require the
+Results: Since cancer cells have higher proliferation rates and are more prone to translational errors,

-eventually help design and development of novel strategies involving new drugs and/or drug combinations for the treatment of a number
+of novel strategies involving new drugs and/or drug combinations for the treatment of a number